-Is the fact that my solicitor in Chorlton cum Hardy is not listed on my mortgage company's solicitor panel that there is a problem with the standard of his conveyancing?
+Is the fact that my conveyancer in Chorlton cum Hardy is not listed on my lender's conveyancing panel that there is a problem with the standard of his conveyancing?

 It would be unwise to jump to that conclusion.
 There are all sorts of perfectly reasonable explanations.
-A recent report by the solicitors regulator indicated 76% of law firms surveyed had been removed from at least one lender panel.
-The most common reasons for removal are: (1) low volume of transactions (2) the solicitor is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
-If you are concerned you should contact the Chorlton cum Hardy conveyancing practice and ask them why they are no longer on the approved list for your mortgage company.
+Just recently a report by the solicitors regulator indicated that over three quarters of law firms surveyed had been removed from at least one lender panel.
+The top 5 reasons are as follows: (1) lack of transactions (2) the lawyer is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
+Should you be concerned you should simply call the Chorlton cum Hardy conveyancing practice and ask them why they are no longer on the approved list for your bank.

 Do lenders provide you with an approved list of Chorlton cum Hardy conveyancing solicitors?
 How do you know who is on the Lloyds conveyancing panel?